JagroopBagri/todo-list-server/README.md

 This is the backend service for the Todo-List App.
 It provides the REST API for managing tasks and uses Prisma ORM with a MySQL database.

+## Hosted
+This application is hosted at the following url - [https://jagroops-todo-list.vercel.app/](https://jagroops-todo-list.vercel.app/)

 ## Features

 *   RESTful API endpoints for CRUD operations